 To download the Color Profiler Suite license, you must have the serial number of a valid dongle or a License Activation Code.
-The following measurement instruments can be used as a dongle:
+For a list of measurement instruments that can be used as a dongle, see Dongle and license requirements for Color Profiler Suite on page 10.